 "Children are attracted to and can operate firearms that can cause severe injuries or death.
-"A fun prevent child access by always keeping guns locked away and unloaded when not in use.
-If you keep a loaded firearm where a child obtains and improperly uses it, you may be fined or sent to prison." "a
+Prevent child access by always keeping guns locked away and unloaded when not in use.
+If you keep a loaded firearm where a child obtains and improperly uses it, you may be fined or sent to prison."